First-Year Orientation and Programs

 Fall Advising & Registration

-Western’s required two-day orientation program provides an opportunity to learn about Western resources and prepare you for classes.
-Fall Advising & Registration sessions are available in August and September.
-You can make your orientation reservation beginning in early June.
+Western’s required Advising & Registration program provides an opportunity to learn about academic planning and prepare you for classes.
+Fall Advising & Registration (A&R) sessions are available in August and September.
+You can make your A&R reservation beginning in early June.

 Viking Launch allows students to move into residence halls a week early and, before the quarter begins, take an experience-based seminar designed to launch them toward a major or professional field.